Cite It

 See these resources to learn how to use this style.

-The MLA format, created by the Modern Language Association, is common in English and the humanities.
+The MLA Style, created by the Modern Language Association, is common in English and the humanities.

 Find the handbook at the library or explore the linked websites to learn how to use this style.